OVERCOMING INFIDELITY WITH DR. MARK LERNER

 Infidelity and betrayal shatter lives.
 What prolongs the devastation is not the affair itself—it’s the denial, the changing stories, the “trickle truths,” the minimizations, the gaslighting, and the continued deception that follow.
 In many cases, secondary trauma—marked by ongoing deceit—persists for years and, for some, a lifetime.

-Until the partner who strayed is fully honest and transparent, the betrayal doesn't end.
-It continues, leaving the victimized partner living with painful uncertainty—questioning their self-worth and reality—often overwhelmed by feelings of helplessness, hopelessness, and despair.
+Until the spouse who strayed is fully honest and transparent, the betrayal doesn't end.
+It continues, leaving the victimized partner living with painful uncertainty—questioning their self-worth and reality—often overwhelmed by feelings of sadness, helplessness, hopelessness, and despair.

-In the absence of honesty, the relationship doesn't heal—it deteriorates and becomes a continuing source of emotional trauma.
+In the absence of honesty, the relationship doesn't heal; it can deteriorate and become a continuing source of emotional trauma.
 Many individuals who've been betrayed struggle with intrusive, haunting thoughts and images every day.
 For some, infidelity and betrayal ultimately lead to life-ending consequences.

 Trust can’t exist in the absence of truth.
-Without trust, reconciliation is not authentic—and if there's intimacy, it becomes a performance rather than a genuine emotional connection.
+Without trust, reconciliation is not authentic—and if the relationship continues and there's intimacy, it becomes a performance rather than a genuine emotional connection.

-If a relationship is to survive infidelity and betrayal, it must be rebuilt on the whole truth—reality.
+If a relationship is to survive infidelity and betrayal, it must be rebuilt based on honesty—the whole truth—reality.